Posted June 24, 2011 Atlanta, GA

 Georgia Tech Media Relations

-The president is expected to discuss establishing U.S. leadership in next-generation robotics.
-Henrik Christensen, KUKA Chair of Robotics at Georgia Tech who serves as an academic and research leader on the National Robotics Initiative, will also participate in the summit.
+The president also announced a new National Robotics Initiative as part of the advanced manufacturing and technology focus.
+Henrik Christensen, KUKA Chair of Robotics for Georgia Tech, serves as an academic and research leader on the National Robotics Initiative.

 The Georgia Institute of Technology is one of the world's premier research universities.
 Ranked seventh among U.S. News & World Report's top public universities and the eighth best engineering and information technology university in the world by Shanghai Jiao Tong University's Academic Ranking of World Universities, Georgia Tech’s more than 20,000 students are enrolled in its Colleges of Architecture, Computing, Engineering, Liberal Arts, Management and Sciences.
 Tech is among the nation's top producers of women and minority engineers.
 The Institute offers research opportunities to both undergraduate and graduate students and is home to more than 100 interdisciplinary units plus the Georgia Tech Research Institute.